grunwaldlab/krisp/README.md

 ### What is included

-The `krisp` package is written in python, and when installed, provides a stand-alone command line utilities called `krisp_fasta` and `krisp_vcf`.
+The `krisp` package is written in python, and when installed, provides stand-alone command line utilities called `krisp_fasta` and `krisp_vcf`.
 All the functionality of `krisp_fasta` is provided through the command line and knowledge of python is not required.
 In all the examples below, `krisp_fasta` is executed through the command line.